bigrewal/Transfer-learning/README.md

-## Transfer-learning
+## Transfer Learning using Tensorflow
 Dog Breed Identification using MobileNet.
+Make sure you have the latest version of tensorflow, execute this command: `pip install --upgrade tensorflow`

 ### Step 1
 Download the images of dogs and labels from [here](https://www.kaggle.com/c/dog-breed-identification/data)